manderson394/carbConscious/WeeklyReflection.md

 As a result, I needed to build out a lot of config and password files that weren't on GitHub.

 Let's hope this next week goes better :/

+### Week 9

+3/31/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    * Create Restaurant Results Page
+    * Create Menu Items Results Page
+    * Enhance Authorization and Authentication functionality
+*

+I started tackling some of the navigation bar CSS formatting and wow!
+It's been awhile since touching CSS.
+That being said, it's not bad on that front.
+Right now, it's getting used to Bootstrap--which I haven't used before.